NikhilD1998/expense-tracker-assignment/README.md

      npx nodemon index.js
      ```

+4. **API Testing:**
+   - A Postman collection is included in the repository for easy API testing.
+     Import it into Postman to try out all available endpoints.

-Now you can run the backend server and the Flutter app
+Now you can run the backend server and the Flutter app on your